 - CLASSIC SHOP,

-The Transit time and delivery time presented by the Service Provider are indicative.
+The Lead Time presented by the Service Provider is indicative.

 The CLASSIC EUROPE Service includes the Predict service, without additional charge, which enables the Recipient to become aware of the expected delivery date and timeframe defined per Delivery Country as described on the website of the Service Provider at www.dpd.com.
 The Predict service can only be activated if the Customer provides the Service Provider with the Recipient's email address and/or phone number.